Erasmus code: PL WROCLAW01

 Faculty of Biotechnology link

-After you have successfully underwent the recruitment process at the faculty level, you should create an on-line account onour website and fill in the application form.
+After you have successfully undergone the recruitment process at the faculty level, you will receive access to an online account on our website.

-If you have successfully underwent Erasmus recruitment process and been allocated a place on the list of outgoing students, you need to comply with some formalities in the International Office.
+If you have successfully undergone Erasmus recruitment process and been allocated a place on the list of outgoing students, you need to comply with some formalities in the International Office.

 Status of the outgoing Erasmus student